dylanaraps/pxltrm/README.md

 from your wallpaper.

 You can easily save and load your work.
-Each saved “screen” is just a series of escape sequences. (*hint hint, you can also open text files*).
+Each saved “screen” is just a series of escape sequences.
+Using `cat` you can easily view your art in the terminal. (*hint hint, you can also open text files*).

 Multiple “brushes” are also supported.
 They’re just characters so you can draw with pretty much anything you like.